 During the colder season, there are a few locations which operate as daily emergency homeless shelters.
 Some locations have limited capabilities such as the National Guard Armories are only open at night and the Santa Ana Courtyard does not have enclosed warming capabilities.
 Additionally, there are non-profit organizations which run shelter locations.
 These locations fill up quickly, resulting in the need to identify warming center locations for when excessive cold temperatures reach the Frost or Freeze Advisory or Warning stage.
-Any updated information is shared by 2-1-1OC with the public by phone, website and e-mail blast.
+Any updated information is shared by 2-1-1 OC with the public by phone, website and e-mail blast.

 Appendix E has guidelines to assist jurisdictions with identifying locations for warming and cooling centers.
+Cooling or warming center guidelines and locations may vary depending on overlapping emergency events, for example wildfire, disease outbreak, PSPS or Flood.